Coos County Family Health Services - Berlin New Hampshire

 Coos County Family Health Services - Berlin, NH

-Coos County Family Health Services is treatment facility located at 133 Pleasant Street in the 03570 zip code in Berlin, NH that offers medication-assisted addiction treatment.
-It accepts adult women, adult men and pregnant/postpartum women into its treatment program.
-Some of the treatment approaches used by Coos County Family Health Services consist of cognitive behavioral therapy, brief intervention and relapse prevention.
+Coos County Family Health Services is treatment center located at 133 Pleasant Street in the 03570 zip code in Berlin, NH that offers medication-assisted treatment for addiction.
+It accepts adult women, pregnant/postpartum women and adult men into its treatment program.
+Some of the treatment approaches used by Coos County Family Health Services consist of cognitive behavioral therapy, trauma-related counseling and dialectical behavior therapy.

 Address: 133 Pleasant Street, Berlin, NH 03570